Union of South Africa

 South Africa suffered 36 casualties who were killed in action (including 34 pilots and two ground crew).
 The SAAF had 8 pilots taken as prisoners of war (including the future Chief of the South African Air Force, General D. Earp).
 There are 11 South Africans buried in the Korean United Nations Memorial Park 재한유엔기념공원 (在韓유엔記念公園) in Pusan.
 The squadron had lost 74 of their 94 Mustangs and 5 out of their 22 Sabre jets.

-The South African Korea Medal was issued to “The Flying Cheetahs” and to a small military staff that served with the British Commonwealth Division.
+There were 797 Union of South Africa Korean (War) Campaign Medals issued.
+The eligibility dates for the Korea Medal were Sept.
+19, 1950 to July 27, 1953.
+Qualification required one day service in an active duty unit or thirty days total for official tours and inspections.
+The medals are named in impressed block capitals along the edge.
+The South African Korea Campaign Medal was issued to “The Flying Cheetahs” and to a small military staff that served with the British Commonwealth Division.
+The Korea Campaign Medal was instituted by Queen Elizabeth II in 1953.
 The medal was struck in silver, has a 38 mm diameter and is 3 mm thick.
 On the obverse, around the edge is a laurel wreath, the left branch spreading from the bottom of the medal to the top, while the right branch is shorter to allow space for the inscription “KOREA”.
 The center has the words “VRYWILLIGERS” and “VOLUNTEERS”, with outlines of the maps of the Korean Peninsula and South Africa, including South-West Africa.
 The maps are connected by a line with an arrowhead at each end and five wavy lines.
 Superimposed on the map of South Africa are the inscriptions “U. van S-A.” and “U. of S.A.”
 (Union of South Africa).
 The reverse has the pre-1994 South African coat of arms and Queen Elizabeth II’s royal cipher (E II R) above the coat of arms and the British crown above that.
 The medals are named on the rim in impressed block capitals.
 The ribbon is 32 mm wide, with two 6 mm orange edge stripes, two 5 mm wide dark blue inner stripes, and a 10 mm wide light blue stripe in the center.

-The Republic of Korea presented the SAAF with the Order of Military Merit, Taeguk with Gold Star, to the unknown dead of the armed forces of the Union of South Africa.4 In addition, for the Order of Military Merit, the ROK awarded: 2 Ulchi Medals w/Silver Star, 4 Ulchi Medals w/o Star, 5 Chungmu Medals w/Gold Star, 6 Chungmu Medals w/Silver Star, 2 Hwarang Medals w/Gold Star, and 2 Hwarang Medals w/Silver Star.
+On June 30, 1961, the Republic of Korea presented the SAAF with the Order of Military Merit, Taeguk with Gold Star, to the unknown dead of the armed forces of the Union of South Africa.4 In addition, for the Order of Military Merit, the ROK awarded: 2 Ulchi Medals w/Silver Star, 4 Ulchi Medals w/o Star, 5 Chungmu Medals w/Gold Star, 6 Chungmu Medals w/Silver Star, 2 Hwarang Medals w/Gold Star, and 2 Hwarang Medals w/Silver Star.
 There were 818 (ROK) Korean War Service Medals (6.25 사변종군 기장) awarded.
 It also awarded a Republic of Korea Presidential Unit Citation for exceptional meritorious service and heroism on Nov.
 1, 1951.

 The American decorations earned by the South Africans include: 3 Legions of Merit, 50 Distinguished Flying Crosses (1 with Oak Leaf Cluster), 2 Silver Stars, 40 Bronze Stars, 176 Air Medals (152 with Oak Leaf Clusters), and 1 Soldier’s Medal.
 Mr. Edward T. Wailes (1903 – 1969), the United States Ambassador to South Africa, presented 2 Squadron with a Presidential Unit Citation on August 3, 1956.
 The citation read “for extraordinary heroism in action against the armed enemy of the United Nations”.